stevieg3/ucl-nlp-group-project/notebooks/AllenNLP/README.txt

 2) set up the AllenNLP environment: my recommendation would be to upload a copy of the folder called 'AllenNLP' to a directory on your Google Drive.
 The directory consists of the following:
 	- bcn-running_config: this is the notebook that you need to run
-	- config_BCN: the congif file that brings the model and the dataset reader together
+	- config_BCN: the config file that brings the model and the dataset reader together
 	- tagging: this includes the code for the dataset reader
 	- BCN_model: this includes the code for the BCN model from AllenNLP